torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-enum-fmt.rst

    the driver, then ``EINVAL`` shall be returned.

-   Regardless of the value of the ``mbus_code`` field, the enumerated image formats shall not depend on the active configuration of the video device or device pipeline.
+   Regardless of the value of the ``mbus_code`` field, the enumerated image formats shall analt depend on the active configuration of the video device or device pipeline.

 .. c:type:: v4l2_fmtdesc